Royal Baby Name Odds: The Latest Top Picks For Meghan Markle & Prince Harry’s Son

 All of that aside, the latest odds reveal a few front-runners.

-In the lead is Spencer, at 4:1.
-If that’s a head-scratcher for you, considering that there has never been a King Spencer in European history (and Royal babies are almost always named for previous monarchs, or people connected to the family at the very least), there’s a reason for that name.
+In the lead is Spencer at 4:1.
+If that’s a head-scratcher for you, considering that there has never been a King Spencer in European history (and royal babies are almost always named for previous monarchs or people connected to the family at the very least), there’s a reason for that name.
 Spencer is the maiden name of Harry’s mother, Princess Diana.

 We feel you Princess Diana. https://t.co/QQjHo9eBx3 pic.twitter.com/fNbWYYCSHR